Cassowary Facts

 Cassowary Distribution, Habitat, and Ecology

-Sadly, it also only occurs naturally in a few very specific areas.
+Sadly, all varieties also only occur naturally in a few very specific areas.
 These regions include the island nation of New Guinea, northeastern Australia, and local islands.
-For the moment, experts have been unable to find any evidence of it ever existing outside that range.
+For the moment, experts have been unable to find any evidence of the flightless marvels ever existing outside that range.

-The amazing bird also possesses the aability to deliver a serious, even fatal blow with its dangerous claw.
+The amazing bird also possesses the ability to deliver a serious, even fatal blow with its dangerous claw, as previously mentioned.
 Though attacks on humans rarely occur, there have been serious injuries, even fatalities reported.
 Nature designed it with a means of defending itself quite well.

 Species Sharing Its Range